 *** Filters related to Approvals are only available in accounts with the Approvals feature.

 You can filter tasks at the folder, project, or space level.

-When you filter tasks, you filter all tasks in the selected folder, project or Space which are shared with you.
+When you filter tasks, you filter all tasks in the selected folder, project, or space that are shared with you.

 - Select a folder, project, or space from the left-hand Navigation panel.